HaleTom/deeplearning.ai_notes/Optim/notes/wk2.md

 $$ v_{t}=(1-\beta) \left(\theta_{t}+\beta \theta_{t-1}+\beta^{2}\theta_{t-2}+\cdots + \beta^{t-1}\theta_{1}\right)$$

 Note the most recent term gets the largest weight, namely $1 - \beta$.
-The weights of previous terms decay by $\beta$ each time.
+The weights of previous terms decay by $\beta$ each time. $\beta = 0$ disables momentum entirely.

 If there are sufficient previous terms, all of the weights add up to very close to $1$.
 See also *bias correction* (below).